localstack/localstack/README.md

 * `EXTRA_CORS_EXPOSE_HEADERS`: Comma-separated list of header names to be be added to `Access-Control-Expose-Headers` CORS header
 * `LAMBDA_JAVA_OPTS`: Allow passing custom JVM options (e.g., `-Xmx512M`) to Java Lambdas executed in Docker.
 Use `_debug_port_` placeholder to configure the debug port (e.g., `-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=_debug_port_`).

+The following environment configurations are *deprecated*:
+* `USE_SSL`: Whether to use `https://...` URLs with SSL encryption (default: `false`).
+Deprecated as of version 0.11.3 - each service endpoint now supports multiplexing HTTP/HTTPS traffic over the same port.

 Additionally, the following *read-only* environment variables are available:

 * `LOCALSTACK_HOSTNAME`: Name of the host where LocalStack services are available.
-  This is needed in order to access the services from within your Lambda functions (e.g., to store an item to DynamoDB or S3 from Lambda).
+  Use this hostname as endpoint (e.g., `http://${LOCALSTACK_HOSTNAME}:4566`) in order to **access the services from within your Lambda functions** (e.g., to store an item to DynamoDB or S3 from a Lambda).
-  The variable `LOCALSTACK_HOSTNAME` is available for both, local Lambda execution (`LAMBDA_EXECUTOR=local`) and execution inside separate Docker containers (`LAMBDA_EXECUTOR=docker`).

 ### Dynamically updating configuration at runtime